Vidmaster/cybr8950-quantum/QKD Protocols.md

     ![E91](/image/e91(2).png)

-## MDI-QKD:  Transmission distance: 404 km (Best choice in current protocol)
+## MDI-QKD:  Transmission distance: 404 km (Best choice but hard to achieve becuase it required extra configuration on transmission channel)
 *	**Definition:**
     Measurement device independent QKD (MDI-QKD) as a simple solution to remove all (existing and yet to be discovered) detector side channels, arguably the most critical art of the implementation, and show that it has both excellent security and performance.
 *	**Advantages:**
     It offers an immense security advantage over standard security proofs such as Inamori-L¨utkenhaus-Mayers (ILM) and GottesmanLo-L¨utkenhaus-Preskill (GLLP).
 Furthermore, compared to standard security proofs, it has a key advantage of removing all detector side channels, and it can double the transmission distance covered with conventional
-    QKD schemes using WCPs.
+    QKD schemes using Weak-Coherent-Pulses (WCPs).
 Moreover, it has a rather high key generation rate which is comparable to that of standard security proofs.
 *	**Disadvantages:**
     Only a minor drawback because Alice’s and Bob’s signal sources can be attenuated laser pulses prepared by themselves.
 Their states can thus be experimentally verified in a fully protected laboratory environment outside Eve’s interference through random sampling.